-- 54. The following items are not eligible for funding (applicants registered with special needs may consult the Academy about possible exceptions prior to application): - Directly allocated salary costs.
-No directly allocated costs can be attributed to this award. - purchasing of assets; - equipment costs; - computer hardware including laptops, electronic notebooks, digital cameras, etc;
+51. The following items are not eligible for funding (applicants registered with special needs may consult the Academy about possible exceptions prior to application):

+- Directly allocated salary costs.
+No directly allocated costs can be attributed to this award.

+- purchasing of assets;

+- equipment costs;

+- computer hardware including laptops, electronic notebooks, digital cameras, etc;

-- books and other permanent resources (the Crisis Group will provide award holders with a laptop for the purpose of their award); - the preparation of camera-ready copy, copy-editing, proof-reading, indexing, nor any other editorial task; - subventions for direct production costs (printing, binding, distribution, marketing etc); - costs of publication in electronic media; - carbon offsetting; - open access fees.
+- books and other permanent resources;

+- the preparation of camera-ready copy, copy-editing, proof-reading, indexing, nor any other editorial task;

+- subventions for direct production costs (printing, binding, distribution, marketing etc);

+- costs of publication in electronic media;

+- carbon offsetting;

+- open access fees.